What is working capital

 Let us also assume that the business owes £15,000 in total, spread across suppliers, debts and tax bills.

 Once the business has paid off its £15,000 current liabilities from its £21,000 in current assets, there is £6,000 left over as working capital.
 Although the business could raise more money by selling off more long-term assets, this £6,000 is the amount it can liquidise within a 12 month period.
-Therefore, the business has working capital worth £6,000.
+Therefore, the entire dental practice has a working capital worth £6,000.

 Current Assets vs Fixed or Long-term Assets

 Current assets are not to be confused with the long-term assets of a business.
-Long-term assets are the assets that a business will expect to keep for longer than 12 months.
+Long-term assets are the assets that your dental practice will expect to keep for longer than 12 months, which could include a lot of necessary dental equipment.
 They are essential parts of the business that cannot just be sold off to pay the tax bill.
 They also include assets that cannot be sold off for liquid cash in a year.

 They are sometimes known as fixed assets.